Quantumgame/INFO597-DeepLearning-GameTheory/syllabus.md

 - Week 5 - Read Chapter 9 of Myserson
 - Week 6 - Watch Introduction & Mechanism Design Basics Lectures from Roughgarden and go over Lecture Notes
 - Week 7 - Watch VCG Mechanism Lectures from Roughgarden and go over Lecture Notes
-- Week 8 - Watch Selfish Routing and the POA from Roughgarden and gover Lecture Notes
+- Week 8 - Watch Selfish Routing and the POA from Roughgarden and go over Lecture Notes
 - Week 9 and beyond: Read Papers and Apply to Financial applications

 ### Applying Stuff: